Cumming Shoplifting Charges: Defending Your Case

-In 2021, the City of Cumming prosecutes shoplifting crimes under Georgia law--- your citation likely has a box marked "state law" as opposed to "local ordinance."
-If you are arrested or given a ticket for shoplifting in Cumming, you will be given a first court date in the Cumming Municipal Court where you will be expected to answer to the charges and enter a plea before the Judge.
-Read this article for the very basic, but crucial information you must know before heading into court to defend your case.
+In 2024, the City of Cumming prosecutes shoplifting crimes under Georgia law--- your citation likely has a box marked "state law" as opposed to "local ordinance."
+If you are arrested or given a ticket for shoplifting in the City of Cumming, you will be given a first court date in the Cumming Municipal Court where you will be expected to answer to the charges and enter a plea before the Judge.
+Read this article for the very basic, but crucial information you must know before heading into court to defend your case and learn why our team at Zeliff | Watson is who you should trust to defend you in this situation.

-Cumming Georgia Shoplifting Prosecutions
+Cumming Georgia Theft By Shoplifting Process

 While it may seem the deck is stacked against you, there are other options besides pleading guilty to your shoplifting charges.
 Depending on the amount you are alleged to have shoplifted, you can transfer your case to the State or Superior Court of Forsyth County.
 Allegations of shoplifting less than $500 will transfer over to the Forsyth State Court as misdemeanor charges, while allegations of over $500 in merchandise were taken will transfer to the Forsyth Superior Court and be prosecuted as felonies.
 However, we caution you to not make a decision on your own about transferring your case.
 Once done, it cannot be undone, and this could have unintended consequences.